-Over the past four years, Jenn Page has directed four Independent feature films.
-Having worked with some of Hollywood’s top talent, she stopped by Filmmaking Stuff to share her lessons learned as a director.
+When it comes to film directing, Jenn Page has directed several Independent feature films.
+Having worked with some of Hollywood’s top talent, she stopped by Filmmaking Stuff to share some lessons learned as a director.

 Unless you are funding the movie, music video, TV show or web series yourself – Or if you have Ron Howard status, you are not getting final cut.
 Even if the paper says you are getting final cut, you are not.

-Only shoot exactly what you want to be edited in to the movie.
+Only shoot exactly what you want to be edited into the film.
 Don’t get the ‘just in-case’ shot or ‘since we have it here’ shot.
 Know exactly how you want the scene to be edited and only shoot that.
 And if you don’t know how to edit the scene, it is time to learn because you need to be editing on set, in your head.

-That takes confidence in your work and decisions, but as a director you should be confident (even when you are wrong).
+That takes confidence in your work and decisions, but film directing is all about confidence (even when you are wrong).
 If you have any say in the matter, surround yourself with talent (cast & crew) and listen to their advice, needs and opinions.
 But in the end it is YOUR name on the project so you have to take responsibility from minute one (and minute one is choosing the right script) and never stop taking responsibility.

-It is harsh when you can’t choose your team and you get an argumentative personality on set.
+Film directing is harsh when you can’t choose your team, and you get an argumentative personality on set.
 It really halts production to have to constantly explain your reasoning to your DP or Producers.
 It also kills your morale and passion for the film.
 As soon as you start trying to please the producer (or DP) to keep the peace, you get stuck with a mishmash of ideas that are half yours and half someone else’s and not strong in any voice.

 You will always end up with a boring movie if there is no clear point of view.

-In future articles I will dig deeper into the director/producer and director/DP relationships, but the bottom line is no matter what is happening on set, you need to be the one making the choices.
-So even when your DP insists on a closeup but you know you don’t want one in that moment then you have to trust your gut and move on.
-If you film that closeup to make him happy, I guarantee the producers will want to use that shot when it’s time to edit.
+When it comes to director/producer and director/DP relationships, no matter what is happening on set, you need to be the one making the choices.
+So even when your DP insists on a close-up, but you know you don’t want one in that moment then you have to trust your gut and move on.
+If you film that close-up to make him happy, I guarantee the producers will want to use that shot when it’s time to edit.
 Don’t even give them the opportunity.

 Many of you think that you have done this in advance with your storyboards, but even if you have had the rare luxury of a storyboard artist on your film you will rarely have the luxury of time to shoot everything as you planned it.
 Until you are making big studio films where you get to work on one scene all day, you are in the land of independent features where your storyboards, shot lists, and any thoughts of how the day will go are thrown out the window.